toncho11/microwindows/Readme.md

 Home of NXDSKTOP - a graphical desktop environment for [Nano X](https://github.com/ghaerr/microwindows) and its companion applications for the [ELKS](https://github.com/ghaerr/elks) operating system.
 NXDSKTOP can run on the oldest x86 machine - the IBM 5150/5160, but at least an 8 MHz machine such as the Amstrad 1640 is recommended.
+A 286,386 or 486 will be even better.

 <img width="640" height="480" alt="nxdsktop" src="https://github.com/toncho11/microwindows/blob/master/screenshots/nxdsktop_1.1_img1.png" />